sdetfaruk/DaviesGroupProject/README.md

 but I hide them.
 If you want to see how is working you can execute test scenarios through unhide related line under @Before tag and hide the step that is in each feature under Background keyword

+HOW TO DOWNLOAD THE CODE FROM MY GITHUB

+1. Get my github link (I shared with my mail)
+2. Click the code button
+3. Copy the link
+4. From intellij File>New>Project>Project From Version Control then click
+5. Paste the link then click the clone button...